georgelopez7/docker-compose/README.md

 ## Description

-In this repository, you will find a step-by-step guide on how to create a Flask application using Python and connect it to a MySQL database, with each component running in a separate container.
-I have documented the entire process in detail, including how to set up the containers and link them together using a Docker Compose file.
+In this repository, you will see how I created a Flask application using Python and connected it to a MySQL database, with each component running in a separate container in Docker.
+This project takes advantage of Docker Compose which is used to create multi-container systems using a **docker-compose.yml** file which can be read about further in this document.

 [Back To The Top](#docker-compose-flask-app--mysql-database)